Oil Industry and the Economy

 The oil industry is one of the most profitable on Earth, but it is not risk free.
 Oil prices vary daily and depend on a variety of factors over which individual governments and industry have limited to no control.
 These include worldwide rates of consumption and production, the overall health of the global economy, and sociopolitical developments in nations that buy or sell petroleum and its products.

 Global fuel consumption has increased in recent decades, due in part to population growth, increased urbanization, and the rapid economic development of populous countries like China and India.
 As more people live in industrialized urban centres, energy consumption increases alongside the demand for petroleum products.
-Since the mid-1990s, the world's demand for crude oil has steadily climbed from about 60 million barrels per day to 88 million barrels per day.
+Since the mid-1990s, the world's demand for crude oil has steadily climbed from about 60 million barrels per day to 88 million barrels per day in 2008.